CromwellCMS/Cromwell/website/docs/development/theme-development.md

 - **`id`** - Unique id of the page.
 Required.
 We need it to recognize pages, since `route` can be changed for [Generic pages](#generic-pages).
 - **`route`** - Page's route.
 Required.
 Usually it has the same value as Next.js file-routing.
 For example, if you have created file: `info/contacts.tsx`, then your page will be served at `info/contacts` by Next.js, so `route` value will be `info/contacts`.
 If your page is dynamic, for example `product/[slug].tsx`, then value is `product/[slug]`.
 There's one exception with the Home page, we use `index` value for it.
 - **`name`** - Name of the page displayed in Theme Editor sidebar.
 - **`title`** - Meta title (SEO).
-Cromwell CMS will automatically import Head component from `next/head` for the title to work in frontend.
+Cromwell CMS will automatically import Head component from `next/head` package for the title to work in frontend.
 But you also can use `next/head` in your code.
-Note that `title` from the config overrides title in your React component.
+Note that `title` from the page config overrides title in your React component.
 - **`description`** - Meta description (SEO).
 - **`headHtml`** - Custom HTML injected in the head.
 After Pre-build phase your pages will be wrapped by our root component to make these injections.
 - **`footerHtml`** - Custom HTML injected at the end of the page.
 - **`adminPanelProps`** - Props to pass to the page in Admin panel Page builder.
-For example, if you have interface dependent on data, you want to pass some mocked data the page, so it will be fully displayed and user will ba able to edit all available blocks.
+For example, if your interface depends on data, you want to pass some mocked data the page, so it will be fully displayed and user will be able to edit all available blocks.
 - **`modifications`** - Modifications of Blocks.
 Part of Page builder system.
 All custom modifications for Blocks (such as dragging, styling) are stored as JSON configs in `modifications`.
 There are two types of them: author's and user's.
 Author's modifications stored in `cromwell.config.js` under this property.
 User's modifications stored in database.
 In actual usage your modification from the config will be merged and overwritten by user's modification from DB.
 When you are making a Theme you can copy modifications from DB into this property.